tillbiskup/evedata/docs/architecture.rst

 A few ideas/comments for further modelling this subpackage:

-* ``evefile`` represents the eveH5 file, while ``measurement`` maps the different datasets to more sensible abstractions.
+* :mod:`evefile <evedata.evefile>` represents the eveH5 file, while :mod:`measurement <evedata.measurement>` maps the different datasets to more sensible abstractions.

   * Not all abstractions will necessarily be reflected in the future in the eveH5 file.
 Currently (eveH5 v7), most of the abstractions are clearly not visible there.
 How to deal with this situation?
-The entities in the ``evefile`` subpackage should reflect the future eveH5 scheme and abstractions therein, with the version mapping from the controller technical layer responsible for the mapping of older eveH5 schemata to the entities.
+The entities in the :mod:`evefile <evedata.evefile>` subpackage should reflect the future eveH5 scheme and abstractions therein, with the version mapping from the controller technical layer responsible for the mapping of older eveH5 schemata to the entities.

-* Options seem to exist in different "flavours": options that are recorded for each PosCount (predominantly currently for area detectors) should be mapped to something similar to ``MeasureData`` objects, and options that are recorded in snapshots should be set as scalar attributes of the corresponding ``Data`` objects.
-How to deal with options that are monitored?
-Check whether they change for a given channel/axis and if so, expand them ("fill") for each PosCount of the corresponding channel/axis, and otherwise set as scalar attribute?
-* Deal with the situation that not all actual data read from eveH5 are numeric.
-Of course, non-numeric data cannot be plotted.
-But how to distinguish sensibly?
-Probably we need a method returning all plottable axes and channels.
-* Map pseudo-detectors with RBV from axes to ``AxisData`` objects?

 Entities
 --------

+A few general remarks:

+* ``Measurement`` will probably still be distinct from the "dataset" concept used in the ``evedataviewer`` and ``radiometry`` packages.
+* Metadata need to be attached to the individual data objects, as is the case in the :mod:`evedata.evefile.entities` subpackage.
+* Clear differences between the :mod:`measurement <evedata.measurement>` and :mod:`evefile <evedata.evefile>` subpackages:

+  * :mod:`measurement <evedata.measurement>` takes care of filling, subscans, and probably mapping of monitors to datasets with positions.
+  * The distinction between "main", "snapshot", and "monitor" may be discarded in favour of more useful abstractions.
+This requires, however, a thorough discussion of the concepts of monitors and snapshots, how they are currently used and how they should be used (and mapped) in the future.